Skip to main content

 Apr 13 2016

-Source: State Street Global Advisors, as of June 30, 2023.
+Source: State Street Global Advisors, as of December 31, 2023.
 Past performance is not a reliable indicator of future performance.
 Investment return and principal value will fluctuate, so you may have a gain or loss when shares are sold.
-Curent performance may be higher or lower than that quotes.
+Current performance may be higher or lower than that quotes.
 All results are historical and assume the reinvestment of dividends and capital gains.
 Visit www.ssga.com for most recent month-end performance.
 The gross expense ratio is the fund’s total annual operating expense ratio.
 It is gross of any fee waivers or expense reimbursements.
 Performance returns for periods of less than one year are not annualized.
 The market price used to calculate the Market Value return is the midpoint between the highest bid and the lowest offer on the exchange on which the shares of the fund are listed for trading, as of the time that the fund’s NAV is calculates.
 If you trade your shares at another time, your returns may differ.
 It is not possible to invest directly in an index.
 Index performance does not reflect charges and expenses associated with the fund or brokerage commissions associated with buying and selling a fund.
 Index performance is not meant to represent that of any particular fund.

 Gross Expense Ratio: 0.45% Net Expense Ratio: 0.45%